frederic-perez/AmE-dictionary/data/dictionary.md

 __varlet__ _n_
 __varmints__
 __varnish__ _n_
-__varsity__ _n_ :eight: The word varsity identifies the starting team in a sport at a college or university.
+__varsity__ _n_ :nine::m: The principal team representing a university, college, or school in sports, games, or other competitions.
+The word varsity identifies the starting team in a sport at a college or university.
 You have to be good to make varsity.
 At many schools, sports are a big deal.
 Thousands of people flock to college football and basketball games, plus other sports.
 The members of the starting team are varsity players.
 Varsity players are the best players: that’s why they start, and they usually finish the game too.
-It can take a while for a player to make varsity status. _He started dating another varsity athlete._ _The junior varsity squad._ _He was on the junior varsity team._
+It can take a while for a player to make varsity status. _Syn_ first team _He started dating another varsity athlete._ _The junior varsity squad._ _He was on the junior varsity team._ _She was determined to make the varsity basketball team and practiced her game all summer._
 __vasculitis__ _n_ Inflammation of the blood vessels.
 __vassal__ _n_ :two::hammer:
-__vast__ _adj_ _A vast number._
+__vast__ _adj_ :three::hammer: _The vast array of resources._ _A vast number._
 __vastly__ _adv_ :two::hammer:
 __vat__ _n_ :six: __1__ A large vessel, such as a tub, cistern, or barrel, used to hold or store liquids. _A large vat of water._ _Wine vats._ _He could be seen trampling grapes in a wooden vat._ __2__ A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vatic__ _adj_ Of or characteristic of a prophet; oracular.